 Next step being considered are sending the paper to one of publisher’s editors who has relevant scientific expertise, or to an independent adviser, asking them to advise on whether the conclusions are still supported if the blots in question are unreliable.
 The publisher is also considering sending the paper to an independent ethics expert to verify that there are potential problems with the blots.

 If it can be verified independently that there are potential problems with the blots, there are two courses of action: (1) if the adviser finds that the conclusions are still sound, issue an expression of concern/publisher's note highlighting the specific blots and detailing the steps taken so that readers can make their own decision about the data; (2) if our adviser finds that the conclusions are not sound, retract the paper.
-The publisher would tell the institution the route they plan to take so they could.
+The publisher would tell the institution the route they plan to take.

 Question(s) for the COPE Forum